List of Vegetables Green and/or Leafy

-- Bitterleaf: a new one for me, although apparently widely eaten in Africa, where it is used as a vegetable and also as a remedy for, among other things, upset stomach and skin infections.
+- Bitterleaf: a new one for me, although apparently widely eaten in Africa, so it belongs on this list of vegetables.
+There, bitterleaf is used as not only as a vegetable but also as a remedy for, among other things, upset stomach and skin infections.
 A soup made with dried bitter leaf is said to be quite popular in Nigeria.
-(Sounds like a good candidate for anyone's list of vegetables!)

 - Bok choy: a Chinese vegetable you may be eating already in the occasional stir fry.
 (Here's a nice recipe, although I'd use less onion myself and add some grated ginger.)
 Raw bok choy makes a great salad, by the way.

 - Broccoli: chock full of great stuff, although hard for some of us to take when cooked; makes a fine dipper for sauces when raw but does provide more lycopene when cooked.
 Bummer if you don't like it that way, but oh well...

 - Brussels sprouts: also more palatable to some of us when raw.
 Sliced very thinly, these baby cabbages add a nice peppery taste to salads.
 But many people eat them whole and steamed, boiled, or roasted.

 - Cabbage: self-evident, surely, and no list of vegetables would be complete without it.
 In fact, some people even use it in baking!
 A nice feature of cabbages is that they generally keep quite well under refrigeration.
 Be sure to try napa cabbage, sometimes also called Chinese cabbage, as it has a nice taste and texture.

 - Catsear: sometimes called false dandelion and considered a noxious weed in Washington state (USA); said to be palatable to livestock.
 I don't think we need rush to try this one out.